-Before proceeding to the steps, make sure to read Section I and check system requirements and the configuration of a cluster.
+Before proceeding to the following steps, make sure to read Chapter 1, "Determining a system configuration" and Chapter 2, "Configuring a cluster system" and check system requirements and the configuration of a cluster.

 1. Install the EXPRESSCLUSTER Server

 Install the EXPRESSCLUSTER Server, which is the core EXPRESSCLUSTER module, to each server that constitutes a cluster.
 When installing the Server, a license registration is performed as well.
 (See Chapter 3, "Installing EXPRESSCLUSTER.")